Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 Policy and strategy: the European Innovation Council (EIC) promotes breakthrough innovation with scale-up potential at the global level.

-The EIC also supports strategic technology and innovation challenges which will take into account the priorities of the Horizon Europe strategic plan.
+The EIC also supports strategic technology and innovation challenges which cover the priorities of the Horizon Europe strategic plan.

 2. EUROPEAN INNOVATION ECOSYSTEM